awslabs/gluonts/README.md

 ## Installation

-GluonTS requires Python 3.6, and the easiest way to install it is via `pip`:
+GluonTS requires Python 3.6 or newer, and the easiest way to install it is via `pip`:

 ```bash
 # minimal installation
 pip install gluonts
 ```

-However, this installs a minimal version of Python, with virtually no support for any models.
+However, this installs a minimal version of GluonTS, with virtually no support for any models.
 To enable these, install the corresponding extra requirement.

-### Extra Dependencies

-GluonTS supports a range of additional dependencies via extras.

 **Models:**